sudo-self/Galaxy-Card/README.md

 ### 1. Remix this app for your own, live version in seconds

-Then click **Preview** at the bottom of this window and then **Preview in new window** to see the live app in its own window, with a free `glitch.me` domain ready to share.

-📝 _Make sure to log into Glitch to save your new app or else it will expire in 5 days._

 ### 2. Edit `settings.json` to add your own info and links

 Replace the meta info, links and social sites we added for you in `settings.json` and you'll see your changes instantly updated in real time!

 If you want to include images, upload them in `assets` and copy the URLs into your settings JSON too–_make sure you have a theme selected that shows images like `gallery` or `menu`_.

 ### 3. Choose a theme